 Hop on the S-Bahn to Laim and take a bus to Schloss Nymphenburg.
 Or take a U-Bahn to Roktreuzplatz and take a tram to the palace.

-Nymphenburg museums are good too.
+Nymphenburg museums are good, too.
 If you have kids with you, it is worthwhile to spend some time at the Natural History Museum in the north wing.

-Interactive map for 2 days in Munich
+Interactive Map for 2 Days in Munich

 Map of 2 days in Munich itinerary

-More than 2 days in Munich?
+More than 2 Days in Munich?

-Practical information for spending 2 days in Munich
+Practical Information for Spending 2 Days in Munich

-Best time to visit Munich
+Best Time to Visit Munich

 The best time to visit Munich is in spring when temperatures rise, flowers bloom, and the Bavarian asparagus season kicks off.
 White asparagus is a big thing in Bavaria and is super delicious.
-Click here to see a picture.

 Spring is also the best time to explore Munich on foot.
 Carry a light jacket for the evenings.

-Summers are great weather-wise but almost all Bavarian destinations are crowded during this time and hotel prices soar sky high.
+Summers are great weather-wise, but almost all Bavarian destinations are crowded during this time, and hotel prices soar sky-high.
 If you are on a budget, you may want to avoid summer.

 September – October is yet another pricey time in Munich.
 But if you wish to attend the famous Oktoberfest, be sure to make your hotel reservations well before time.
 And do not forget to get some warm clothes.

-Finally, winter is also great time to visit Munich because of the pretty Christmas markets that dot almost every other Bavarian town.
+Finally, winter is also a great time to visit Munich because of the pretty Christmas markets that dot almost every other Bavarian town.

 Stories by Soumya at Nymphenburg Palace Munich on our 2 days itinerary